Jaén, Peru: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. Take care to get the necessary kind.
-The vast majority of adapters currently available are just plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and C. Take care to find the correct type.
+Many adapters available are simply plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most locations.

 August

-If you vacation in Jaén during August, you are likely to see that it is hot and dry with little rain.
+If you visit Jaén during August, you might notice that it is extremely warm and dry with little rain.
 Temperatures tend to hover around the low 80s F (high 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
-In terms of precipitation, you can expect it to rain occasionally.
+In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: